 Any other Information required by other conditions of this agreement or that is required by any resource consent held by the Permit holder relating to this Mining operation.

 The Permit holder will submit to the Manager, for approval, an amended Work Programme if required by the Manager.
-For the avoidance of doubt, the Permit holder may combine the Work Programme required by this Access Arrangement, with that required by Access Arrangement XXX (in respect of the Wharekirauponga Access Arrangement) so that there is one Work Programme covering all of the Permit holders’ operations.
+For the avoidance of doubt, the Permit holder may combine the Work Programme required by this Access Arrangement, with that required by Access Arrangement XXX (in respect of the Wharekirauponga Access Arrangement) so that there is one Work Programme covering all of the Permit holder’s operations.

 The Permit holder will undertake all work in accordance with the approved Work Programme.